< Back

 About this course:

-The purpose of this course is to provide education surrounding the nuances and complexities of weaning patients from ventilatory support and the APRN’s role throughout this interdisciplinary process.
+The purpose of this course is to provide education about the nuances and complexities of weaning patients from ventilatory support and the APRN's role throughout this interdisciplinary process.

 Course preview

-The purpose of this course is to provide education surrounding the nuances and complexities of weaning patients from ventilatory support and the APRN’s role throughout this interdisciplinary process.
+The purpose of this course is to provide education about the nuances and complexities of weaning patients from ventilatory support and the APRN's role throughout this interdisciplinary process.

-By the completion of this course, the APRN will be able to:
+By the completion of this course, APRNs will be able to:

-• identify and mitigate barriers to extubating patients with a complex course of intubation / advanced airway
+• Identify barriers to extubating patients with a complex course of intubation/advanced airway.

-• interpret lab values relevant to ventilator weaning and describe the steps towards successful discontinuation of mechanical ventilation
+• Interpret lab values relevant to ventilator weaning and describe the steps toward successful discontinuation of mechanical ventilation.

-The critical care patient may face a vast array of complexities during hospitalization, including traumatic injury, surgery, organ dysfunction, lab values, sepsis, and others, any of which could contribute to the need for an advanced airway and ventilatory support.
-The ventilator weaning process involves adjusting ventilator settings to decrease support and allow patients to take on more work of breathing (Epstein & Walkey, 2020).
-The complex nature of ventilator weaning presents many challenges and comprises a significant portion of the ICU workload.
-Weaning is critical to improved patient outcomes, as prolonged ventilation can lead to complications such as ventilator-associated pneumonia, airway trauma, and ventilator-induced lung injury (MacIntyre, 2004).
-Patients who are weaned safely and effectively experience less morbidity and mortality than patients requiring prolonged mechanical ventilation.
-For these reasons, weaning a patient from the ventilator can and should be considered and discussed throughout their time on mechanical ventilation (Epstein & Walkey, 2020).
+The critical care patient may face a vast array of complexities during hospitalization, including traumatic injury, surgery, organ dysfunction, altered laboratory values, sepsis, and others, any of which could contribute to the need for an advanced airway and ventilatory support.
+The ventilator weaning process involves adjusting ventilator settings to decrease support and allow patients to take on more work of breathing (Epstein & Walkey, 2024).
+The complex nature of ventilator weaning presents many challenges and comprises a significant portion of the intensive care unit (ICU) workload.
+Weaning is critical to improved patient outcomes, as prolonged ventilation can lead to complications such as ventilator-associated pneumonia, airway trauma, ventilator-induced lung injury, aspiration, and respiratory muscle weakness (Hyzy, 2023).
+Patients who are weaned safely and effectively experience less morbidity and mortality than patients requiring prolonged mechanical ventilation (PMV).
+For these reasons, weaning a patient from the ventilator can and should be considered and discussed throughout their time on mechanical ventilation (MV; Epstein & Walkey, 2024).

 Definitions

 The following definitions are essential to understanding concepts pertaining to the critically ill and ventilated patient.
-These definitions cover the course of mechanical ventilation from start to finish.
+These definitions cover the course of MV from start to finish.

-• Endotracheal intubation involves inserting a breathing tube into the trachea, allowing secure airway access for mechanical ventilation (Stollings et al., 2014).
+• Endotracheal intubation involves inserting a breathing tube into the trachea through the vocal cords, allowing secure airway access and oxygen delivery for MV (Amhed & Boyer, 2023).

 • Expiration is the process of decreasing lung volume (Lei, 2017).
-Expiration occurs to expel carbon dioxide (CO2) and prevent it from accumulating in the body (Hallet et al., 2020).
+Expiration occurs to expel carbon dioxide (CO2) and prevent it from accumulating in the body (Hallett et al., 2023).

 • Hypercapnia, or hypercarbia, is an increased CO2 level in the blood (Lei, 2017).